Henry-Harvey/Henry-Harvey/README.md

 ### Software Engineer

 # Profile
 I am a Software Development senior at Grand Canyon University.
 I engage in courses that deal with technologies and methodologies that have made me a capable software engineer.
 I am deeply passionate about problem solving and hard work.
 My ambition is to apply my abundant capabilities to the professional environment.
-My experiences have profoundly developed my personal competence, making me a reliable, adaptable, and team-oriented individual.
+My professional and educational experiences have greatly contributed to my competence, making me a reliable, adaptable, and team-oriented individual.

 # Education
 Bachelor of Science in Software Development